-Teaching young kids about their private parts and why they’re private is part of being safe and growing up.
+Parents should teach young kids about their body parts and explain how certain parts are private.
+These lessons are part of being safe and growing up.

 Touching that’s needed and OK includes touching for cleaning by parents or examination from doctors.
 They’ll need to know that they should speak up if they ever feel uncomfortable about touching.

 Sadly, child sexual abuse still happens today.
 These important lessons on bodily autonomy will help empower the young child to say “Stop!” or speak up to a trusted adult if they are ever touched inappropriately.

 Body autonomy can be a tricky subject for parents.
 How do you explain concepts like consent to a young child, especially if you’re not ready to have a big talk about sex?